-- Quoted prices for identical or similar assets or liabilities in markets that are not active This method is applied to assets which have a quoted price but the asset is illiquid and does not trade often.
-The company can support the rationale for this valuation approach as the quoted prices applied are for assets with similar characteristics, for example, same instrument type, same credit rating and same ultimate guarantor. - Market- corroborated inputs, which may not be directly observable, but are based on or supported by observable market data This method is applied to assets such as our investment properties and real estate funds.
-Market valuations are carried out each year on our investment properties by the property managing agents using the RICS (Royal Institute of Chartered Surveyors) Valuation Professional Standards.
-Every three years a full red book valuation is carried out on each
+- Quoted prices for identical or similar assets or liabilities in markets that are not active - This method is applied to assets which have a quoted price but the asset is illiquid and does not trade often.
+The company can support the rationale for this valuation approach as the quoted prices applied are for assets with similar characteristics, for example, same instrument type, same credit rating and same ultimate guarantor. - Market- corroborated inputs, which may not be directly observable, but are based on or supported by observable market data - This method is applied to assets such as our investment properties and real estate funds.

-Professional Standards.
+Market valuations are carried out each year on our investment properties by the property managing agents using the RICS (Royal Institute of Chartered Surveyors) Valuation - Professional Standards.
 Every three years a full red book valuation is carried out on each property.
 On an annual basis, desk-based valuations are carried out and valuation certificates are issued.
 The company can justify this valuation approach as it is independent and supported by observable market data.

 With regards to our real estate funds, the fund managers carry out a desk-based valuation on a monthly basis.
-Again, the company can justify this valuation approach as it is independent and supported by observable market data. • Unobservable inputs reflecting the assumptions that market participants would use when pricing the asset or liability, including assumptions about risk - This method is applied in cases where securities are in liquidation or carried at amortised cost.
+Again, the company can justify this valuation approach as it is independent and supported by observable market data.

+Unobservable inputs reflecting the assumptions that market participants would use when pricing the asset or liability, including assumptions about risk - This method is applied in cases where securities are in liquidation or carried at amortised cost.